schummLee/selfmade/README.md

-prmise u will lik it and thanks to the contibution of new trade-bot as community cbaciba to ohn thanks to all contribution , this project is for infomation purpose only
+prmise u will lik it and thanks to the contibution of new trade-bot as community cbaciba to ohn thanks to all contribution , this project is for infomation purpose only project idle for color-inverse and nein feine crypto engage